 Leslie High School recognizes the important task of teaching young people the relationship between privileges and responsibilities.
-To that end, the following prerequisites will be met before a student may participate in either school-sponsored parties, activities, or non-curricular school sponsored trips:
+The following prerequisites will be met before a student may participate in school-sponsored activities this includes, but is not limited to, homecoming, winter ball, club sponsored dances, prom, athletic evens, graduation ceremonies, etc.:

-- A student will not have been subject to an out-of-school suspension since the previous school sponsored social activity (i.e., all school parties, trips, etc.) - A student must be in school the entire day. - All overdue books and magazines from the high school library must have been returned or paid for as well as any fines or fees owed the high school.
+- A student may lose the privilege to participate in a school sponsored social activity (i.e., all school parties, trips, etc.) due to disciplinary concerns. - A student must be in school the entire day. - Students may not have any outstanding fines or fees.